Aronja/Urbanstreet/README.md

 # Urbanstreet

 # Description
-A 3D plattform game, placed in London built with in unity 5.4.1f
+A 3D platform game, placed in London built with in unity 5.4.1f

 ## Tech
 The website the game is embedded in is designed and build by Elena (https://github.com/elebecca)